-Under the Company's current accounting policy, acquisition costs of mineral properties are capitalized.
-Direct exploration and development costs are expensed as incurred until the mineral property is determined to be economically viable.
+Under Canadian GAAP, the Company's acquisition costs of mineral properties were capitalized.
+Direct exploration and development costs were expensed as incurred until the mineral property was determined to be economically viable.

 Upon adoption of IFRS, the Company has to determine the accounting policy for exploration and evaluation assets.
-The Company can decide to apply the International Accounting Standards Board ("IASB") Framework which requires exploration expenditures to be expensed and capitalization of expenditures only after the completion of a feasibility study or choose to keep the Company's existing policy, if relevant and reliable.
+The Company can decide to apply the International Accounting Standards Board ("IASB") Framework which requires exploration expenditures to be expensed and capitalization of expenditures only after the completion of a feasibility study or choose to keep the Company's previous policy, if relevant and reliable.
+The adoption of IFRS 6 did not have a material impact on the Company's financial statements..